 1) Price: Concierge practices often cost a couple hundred dollars a month, with the majority $200 a month and higher, regardless of age.
 Some, which cater to the uber rich, are thousands of dollars a month.
 And this is just the monthly fee and does not take into account any out of pocket costs per a patient’s specific insurance plan (we’ll get to this more below).
 Because of this, there is a limited percentage of the population that can actually afford to join a concierge practice on top of what they already pay for insurance.

 Direct Primary Care practices, on the other hand, often employee a tiered pricing structure by age, and the vast majority of patients pay less than $100 per month.
-Our average cost per adult is about $60 per month.
+Our average cost per patient is about $75 per month.
 This means that for less than the cost of a cell phone and less than buying a coffee every day, patients get direct access to a physician and all of the other DPC benefits we’ve discussed before.

 2) Insurance: Concierge practices still deal with insurance.
 They charge the monthly fee to cover direct and same day access to the doctor, longer visits, etc. But they still bill a patients insurance for office visits, procedures, etc. This means that if you have a deductible or copay, you’ll end up paying more out of pocket costs on top of the monthly fee to be a member of that type of practice.